BridgesLab/PrecisionNutrition/Mouse Genetics/Cholesterol/GWAS/clumps-twas-integration-diet.html.md

   warning: false
 ---

 This file is for looking at genes within the clumped QTL regions for NCD and HFD, and cross-referencing these against TWAS results.
-This script was last run on Mon Dec 15 15:26:22 2025 and can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Mouse Genetics/Cholesterol/GWAS.
+This script was last run on Sun Dec 21 09:42:13 2025 and can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Mouse Genetics/Cholesterol/GWAS.

 ## Data  Entry